 - Law enforcement, WSP Clearinghouse and individuals or agencies involved with the youth must be contacted within 24 hours when the youth returns to out of home care.

-- A debriefing interview must be conducted with the youth within two calendar days of returning to out of home care.
+- A debriefing interview must be conducted with the youth within two calendar days (excluding weekends and holidays) of returning to out of home care.
 Evaluate the youth for health and safety concerns and assist with appropriate care and safe placement (if needed).

 Youth Missing From Care: